9-Day Southwest USA Road Trip Itinerary

 Day 1: Travel Day Rochester, New York to Las Cruces, New Mexico

-It is a great way to start our vacation and with the time change flying to the western USA we felt like we gain a few bonus hours of vacation time.
+Our first day started at 4:00am with a 6:15am flight.
+With the time change flying to the western USA we gained a few bonus hours of vacation time.

 Then we arrived at White Sands National Park Visitor Center at 4:45pm…15 minutes before the gift shop closed.